Gaia (spacecraft): Data processing

-The overall data volume that was retrieved from the spacecraft during the nominal five-year mission at a compressed data rate of 1 Mbit/s is approximately 60 TB, amounting to about 200 TB of usable uncompressed data on the ground, stored in an InterSystems Caché database.
+The overall data volume that was retrieved from the spacecraft during the nominal five-year mission at a compressed data rate of 1.0 Mbit/s is approximately 60 TB, amounting to about 200 TB of usable uncompressed data on the ground, stored in an InterSystems Caché database.
 The responsibility of the data processing, partly funded by ESA, is entrusted to a European consortium, the Data Processing and Analysis Consortium (DPAC), which was selected after its proposal to the ESA Announcement of Opportunity released in November 2006.
 DPAC's funding is provided by the participating countries and has been secured until the production of Gaias final catalogue.

-Gaia sends back data for about eight hours every day at about 5 Mbit/s.
-ESA's three 35-metre-diameter radio dishes of the ESTRACK network in Cebreros, Spain, Malargüe, Argentina and New Norcia, Australia, receive the data.
+Gaia sent back data for about eight hours every day at about 5 Mbit/s.
+ESA's three 35-metre-diameter radio dishes of the ESTRACK network in Cebreros, Spain, Malargüe, Argentina and New Norcia, Australia, received the data.